Haroon-64/VS-Code/resume.md

 - **Implemeted** projects involving machine learning model development, data preprocessing, and data analysis.

 1. *Heart Disease Classifciation*

-- Enhanced Model Performance:
-- Accuracy improved from 80% to 85%
+- Enhanced model accuracy from 80% to 85%
 - Precision increased from 0.78 to 0.85 (No Disease) and 0.82 to 0.86 (Disease)
 - Recall boosted from 0.78 to 0.81 (No Disease) and 0.82 to 0.88 (Disease)